blackcrowX/Data_Analytics_Portfolio/README.md

 ## About
+As a highly motivated and detail-oriented data analyst with a bachelor’s degree in Business Administration, I have gained experience in utilizing programming languages such as SQL and Python to gather and analyse large datasets.
+My passion for data analysis has driven me to develop a strong skill set in data modelling, data visualization, and statistical analysis.
+I am committed to delivering results and insights that will help businesses make informed deci-sions.

 This is a repository that I have created to showcase skills, share projects and track my progress in Data Analytics related topics.